Airbnb and strata – what you should know about short-term letting

 QLD: The Sunshine state does not allow body corporates to enforce restrictions through by-laws in the area of short-term letting.
 This means that if you’re a property owner and you choose to let out your residential unit on Airbnb, the body corporate cannot stop you doing so.

-3. Resolving issues from short-term letting on shared properties
+3. Resolving issues from short-term letting such as Airbnb on shared properties

 Holidays or not, everyone has the right to a peaceful, safe and secure living in a shared property.
 If your neighbour’s short term letting plans or their tenants’ activities are causing you problems, you can lodge a complaint with your or committee or manager, and they will take the necessary actions on your behalf.